How to Get Published in The New York Times: A Practical Guide for Executives

 Editorial standards: The Times fact-checks everything in outside contributions.
 Every specific claim, statistic, and attributed quote will be verified.
 Editors will also review the author's background to confirm that the credentials claimed are accurate.
 Pieces that cannot survive this scrutiny do not run.

 Relationships with section editors matter.
 The Times Opinion section is organized around section editors with specific coverage domains.
-Pitches that reach the relevant editor directly — rather than going through the general submission inbox — have materially higher rates of consideration.
+Pitches that reach the relevant editor directly — rather than going through the general submission inbox — can have meaningfully higher rates of consideration.
 Building these relationships through a sustained visibility campaign in other Tier-1 outlets is the most reliable path to Times editorial attention.

 The "so what for the country" test.
 Every piece that runs in Times Opinion can answer the question: why does this matter beyond the executive's industry?
 An executive writing about AI and labor displacement needs to connect that expertise to a national policy question, a social consequence that affects non-technical citizens, or a structural shift that changes how the country as a whole should think about work.
 An executive who writes only about what their sector is experiencing will not pass this test.